harsh-doshii/harsh-doshii.github.io/content/posts/127_post.md

     - Computer Architecture / Microprocessors:
         - The CPU fetches, decodes, and executes the machine instructions, which come from the loaded Chrome binary.
         - The compiled binary uses an ISA (e.g., x86, ARM), which the CPU understands.
         - Data and instructions are loaded into L1/L2/L3 CPU caches for speed.
+The CPU cache helps speed up repeated access to data like HTML, JavaScript, DOM trees, images, etc.

 4. Chrome starts up: Code executes.
     - Compilers and Languages: